GRIDAPPSD/pyvvo/docs/index.rst

 Welcome to PyVVO's Documentation!
 =================================

-PyVVO is an example volt-var optimization (VV) application written in Python (hence the "Py") that runs on the GridAPPS-D platform.
+PyVVO is an example volt-var optimization (VVO) application written in Python (hence the "Py") that runs on the GridAPPS-D platform.
 The GridAPPS-D documentation can be found on `Read the Docs
 <https://gridappsd.readthedocs.io/en/latest/index.html>`__.